DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Appendix Overview

 \section{Appendix Overview}

-The appendix is structured as follows: \paragraph{Appendix \sect{sec:sub_figure}} provides a visualization of the model performance against the number of trainable parameters on the GLUE and SuperGLUE benchmarks. \paragraph{Appendix \sect{sec:dataset}} provides a brief description of all datasets used in this work. \paragraph{Appendix \sect{sec:implementation_details}} provides implementation details and hyperparameters for all comparison methods used in our experiments.
+The appendix is structured as follows: \paragraph{Appendix \sect{sec:sub_figure}} provides a visualization of the model performance against the number of trainable parameters on the GLUE and SuperGLUE benchmarks. \paragraph{Appendix \sect{sec:llama}} presents the additional experimental results, including using a larger size of language models (\llama and TB-3B) and testing the impact of different lengths of soft prompts. \paragraph{Appendix \sect{sec:dataset}} provides a brief description of all datasets used in this work. \paragraph{Appendix \sect{sec:implementation_details}} provides implementation details and hyperparameters for all comparison methods used in our experiments. \paragraph{Appendix \sect{sec:appendix_related}} provides further discussion regarding intuitions and related works.